 We need to look at the environmental impact of the new dam.

-Recent advances have had a massive impact on the personal computer industry.
+The crisis had a massive impact on the steel industry.

 The word consequences is also used to talk about the results, often bad, of an action: Children need to be taught about the consequences of doing wrong.